 The Fund currently intends to make distributions at least annually of all or substantially all of its net investment income and net realized capital gains, if any.
 If you elect to reinvest distributions, your distributions will be reinvested in additional Shares of the same share class of the Fund at the NAV calculated as of the payment date.
 The Fund will pay distributions on a per-share basis.
 As a result, on the ex-dividend date of such a payment, the NAV of the Fund will be reduced by the amount of the payment.
 For federal income tax purposes, distributions of net investment income are generally taxable to shareholders as ordinary income.
 The tax treatment of Fund distributions of capital gains is determined by how long the Fund owned (or is deemed to have owned) the investments that generated them, rather than how long you owned your Shares.
-Distributions of net capital gains (the excess of the Fund's net long-term capital gains over its net short-term capital losses) that are properly reported by the Fund as capital gain dividends ("Capital Gain Dividends") will be taxable as long-term capital gains, includable in net capital gain and taxed to individuals at reduced rates.
+Distributions of net capital gains (the excess of the Fund's net long-term capital gains over its net short-term capital losses) that are properly reported by the Fund as capital gain and taxed to individuals at reduced rates.
 Distributions of net gains from the sale or deemed disposition of investments that the Fund owned (or is deemed to have owned) for one year or less will be taxable as ordinary income.